Quick hit – Barcode scanner consistency

 Take away lesson: use the same barcode scanner for the nursing units that the pharmacy department uses to meet their barcoding needs.

-3 thoughts on “Quick hit – Barcode scanner consistency”
+3 responses to “Quick hit – Barcode scanner consistency”

 1. Out of interest which barcode symbology was being used and which scanner had an issue?